 Practical elegance best describes the extensive remodel of this Edmonds home overlooking Puget Sound and the Olympic mountains.
-We originally remodeled this home in 1996 by renovating the kitchen and adding a second story.

-This mid-century Edmonds home was a perfect candidate for a kitchen renovation featuring a bright, open floor plan and fresh take on traditional finishes.
+This mid-century Edmonds home was a perfect candidate for a kitchen renovation featuring a bright, open floor plan and a fresh take on traditional finishes.

 This project included removing a wall that separated the kitchen and living spaces, reworking the kitchen layout to add an island and improved functionality, and updating finishes with sensible and sustainable solutions